jprotzman/signalk-venus-tanks-plugin/README.md

 __pdjr-skplugin-venus-tanks__ does not *require* configuration: all that is necessary after installation is a restart of your Signal K server.

-By default the plugin will safely install enable some GUI enhancements on your Venus host and create D-Bus tank services for every tank reported within Signal K.
+By default the plugin will enable some tweaks to the 'boat & motorhome' view of your Venus host's GUI and create D-Bus tank services for every tank reported within Signal K.
-If you need to change this behaviour, then:
+If you need to change either of these behaviours, then:

 1. Login to your Signal K dashboard and navigate to _Server->Plugin Config_->_Venus tanks interface_ and select the